INGESTRE & TIXALL

 Minutes of the preceding Council Meeting are not read or signed at an Extraordinary Council Meeting, but carried forward to the next regular meeting of the Council.

-All minutes and appendices from 2000/2001 are now transferred to duplicate CD-ROMS.
+All minutes and appendices from 2000 are now stored on duplicate CD-ROMS.
 A PC File backup DVD is kept at the Village Hall and backed up after the May meetings.
-The signed copies of the minutes will be kept for the year and then transferred to the County Record Office by the Clerk.
-It is hoped eventually to transfer all previous minutes and appendices to CD-ROM and deposit the signed originals at the County Record Office.
-However, the Clerk’s current scanner makes this a very lengthy process.
+The signed copies of the minutes are kept for a year and then deposited at the County Record Office by the Clerk.

 6. PARISH COUNCIL NEWSHEET

-The report of Parish Council News is checked by the Chairman.
-Parish Notes are produced monthly, e.g. after Parish Council Meetings.
+The report of Parish Council News is usually checked by the Chairman or Vice-Chairman.
+Parish Newsheets are produced monthly, e.g. after Parish Council Meetings.

 A large print version of the newssheet is available on request.